SamMed05/c-cpp-notes/docs/c/c-intro.md

 :::note

-These C notes are from the Computer Science programming course I attended at university, so they will cover more advanced topics.
+These C notes are from the Computer Science programming course I attended at university, so they will cover more broad and advanced topics.

-Instead, I wrote the C++ mini-guide when I was in high school, so they are probably more beginner friendly and I'd suggest to start from those first.
+Instead, I wrote the C++ mini-guide in earlier chapters during high school, while attending a simpler programming course, so it is likely more beginner-friendly.
+Consider starting with that guide first if you are new to programming.

 :::